Data identifies 5 undervaccinated clusters in the US. See where they are - KTVZ

 Data identifies 5 undervaccinated clusters in the US.
 See where they are

-The most populous county in the US is seeing “exponential growth” of Covid-19 cases as Delta takes over as the dominant coronavirus strain, health officials in Los Angeles County said.
+The most populous county in the US is seeing “exponential growth” of Covid-19 cases as the Delta variant takes over as the dominant coronavirus strain, health officials in Los Angeles County said.

+“We do continue to see an uptick in cases and hospitalizations,” Los Angeles County Public Health Director Barbara Ferrer said Thursday.
+“Deaths, fortunately, continue to be relatively low, but as hospitalizations continue to increase, we anticipate that deaths might also increase.”

+While 60% of those over 16 years old have been fully vaccinated, Los Angeles County’s case rate jumped from 1.74 cases to 3.5 cases per 100,000 people in one week, according to a news release from the county Department of Public Health.
+The overwhelming majority of those testing positive in the county are unvaccinated, representing 99.96% of all new infections, the release said.

 The jump mirrors upticks in other parts of the country over the past week, as experts warn of Delta’s high transmissibility.